 6. Art PS Power Strip

 This power trip comes with an inbuilt voltmeter along with a current ammeter.
 Your devices will be safe from spikes or surges as this unit also features EFI and EMI filtration.
-It is straightforward to install and highly versatile to keep your devices safe from any type of voltage spikes.
+It is straightforward to install and highly versatile to keep your devices safe from any voltage spikes.

 This budget-friendly option won’t break your wallet to get it.
 Moreover, it has a lightweight design, and you can conveniently move the setup whenever you want as per your requirements.